Newbury Town F.C.: Club history

 Newbury Town were founded in 1887 and initially played only friendly fixtures.
 In the 1890s they began entering the FA Cup, where they were defeated 0–14 by Southampton at the Antelope Ground in the 1894–95 season.
 However, during this time Newbury recorded plenty of success locally as they won the numerous Berks & Bucks Cups, including the Senior Cup in 1897–98.

 After playing at several different locations within the town, the club settled at Faraday Road but all throughout their existence faced numerous problems such as lease renewals and property development, not to mention problems with the actual pitch itself.

-In 1904 Newbury Town joined the Great Western League where they remained until 1927 when they joined the Hampshire League where they remained for just one season before entering the Reading League.
+In 1914 Newbury Town joined the Great Western Suburban League winning the league in the 1925–6 season.
+They remained in the league until 1927 when they joined the Hampshire League where they remained for just one season before entering the Reading League.
 Here the club would become a powerful force, winning the league title five times as well as the Reading Senior Cup in 1931–32.
 In 1952 Newbury stepped up to the now defunct Metropolitan League where they would play for seven seasons, and won the cup which was presented to the highest scoring amateur team in the league, five times.
 The club was managed by a former professional left back, Les Gaunt, who previously played for Leeds United and Reading.

 A tough season in 1961–62 saw Newbury transfer to the Hellenic League, where they took the place of their Reserves who had joined the league as founder members in 1953.
 Here they soon got back on track and twice won the League Cup in 1959–60 and 1968–69.

 After relocating the pitch and make numerous ground improvements, the 1970s saw Newbury's fortunes take off.
 They twice won the Hellenic League title in 1977–78 and 1980–81 (also finishing runners-up in 1977–78).
 In 1982 the club switched to the now defunct Athenian League and again enjoyed great success, winning the league title at the first attempt.
 During this time Newbury enjoyed several good runs in the national cup competitions.
 In 1979–80 they reached Round 5 of the FA Vase and the following season reached the 3rd Qualifying Round of the FA Cup.

 In 1983 Newbury made a successful application to join Division 2 of the expanding Isthmian League and here they held down a comfortable mid-table position for a number of seasons.
 In 1993–94 Newbury had a fine season as they won promotion as champions and reached the Quarter Finals of the FA Vase where they were knocked out 0–2 by Taunton Town.

 The success was short-lived, as they were relegated straight back the following season and, tragically, worse was to follow in the summer of 1995 when a severe financial crisis forced the club to withdraw from the competition and fold.